J.D. Davis Player Props: Giants vs. Diamondbacks

-On Monday, J.D.
-Davis (.268 on-base percentage in past 10 games, 71 points below season-long percentage) and the San Francisco Giants face the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
-First pitch is at 9:45 PM ET.
+The San Francisco Giants, including J.D.
+Davis (.171 batting average in his past 10 games), take on starting pitcher Zac Gallen and the Arizona Diamondbacks at Oracle Park, Tuesday at 9:45 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Red Sox.
+He had a hitless showing in his previous game (0-for-5) against the Red Sox.

 J.D.
 Davis Game Info & Props vs. the Diamondbacks